Previous slide

 The population (3,119 residents in 1910) soon exceeded 10,000; the town drew 50,000 to 150,000 tourists upon weekends.

-The Kinney relatives rebuilt their amusement pier quickly to compete later Ocean Park’s Pickering Pleasure Pier and the extra Sunset Pier.
-When it opened it had two roller coasters, a additional Racing Derby, a Noah’s Ark, a Mill Chutes, and many further rides.
-By 1925, with the complement of a third coaster, a tall Dragon Slide, Fun House, and Flying Circus aerial ride, it was the finest amusement pier upon the West Coast.
+The Kinney family rebuilt their amusement pier speedily to compete as soon as Ocean Park’s Pickering Pleasure Pier and the additional Sunset Pier.
+When it opened it had two roller coasters, a new Racing Derby, a Noah’s Ark, a Mill Chutes, and many extra rides.
+By 1925, with the accessory of a third coaster, a tall Dragon Slide, Fun House, and Flying Circus aerial ride, it was the finest amusement pier upon the West Coast.
 Several hundred thousand tourists visited on weekends.
 In 1923, Charles Lick built the Lick Pier at Navy Street in Venice, adjacent to the Ocean Park Pier at Pier Avenue in Ocean Park.
 Another pier was planned for Venice in 1925 at Leona Street (now Washington Street).
-For the amusement of the public, Kinney hired aviators to complete aerial stunts beyond the beach.
-One of them, movie aviator and Venice landing field owner B. H. DeLay, implemented the first lighted airdrome in the United States on DeLay Field (previously known as Ince Field).
-After a marine rescue attempt was thwarted, he organized the first aerial police force in the nation.
-DeLay performed many of the world’s first aerial aerial tricks for motion pictures in Venice.

-Many streets were paved in 1929, following a three-year court fight led by canal residents.
+Many streets were paved in 1929, following a three-year court battle led by canal residents.
 Afterward, the Department of Recreation and Parks intended to near three amusement piers, but had to wait until the first of the tidelands leases expired in 1946.

-After annexation, the city of Los Angeles showed little interest in maintaining the odd neighborhood.
+After annexation, the city of Los Angeles showed little interest in maintaining the Strange neighborhood.
 Most of the canals were filled in and paved over, and the former lagoon became a traffic circle.
 The neighborhood lacked the automobile-centric, homogeneous feel that the city sought to cultivate in the post-World War II era, and was perceived as a dated, obsolete remnant of earlier decades’ land speculation.

-By 2002, the numbers of gang members in Venice were abbreviated due to gentrification and increased police presence.
+By 2002, the numbers of gang members in Venice were reduced due to gentrification and increased police presence.
 According to a Los Angeles City Beat article, by 2003, many Los Angeles Westside gang members had resettled in the city of Inglewood.

 Source